think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 7th
 > I was disappointed in a love affair with Qiu shuxin.
 I expressed my love to Qiu shuxin, but she refused.
 It's maybe not a love because we had never been in a relation.
 > AI edition: I'm heartbroken.
 I confessed my feelings to Qiu Shuxin today, but she rejected me outright.
 There seems to be no room for reconciliation.
 Perhaps I was too impulsive.
 It's hard to even call it a heartbreak since we were never together.

+### 8th
+> Yesterday Qiu shuxin and I deleted each other, but I didn't want that.
+So I helped her do many things like giving her apple, serving her water and searching materials with her.
+Finally, she agreed to be a normal friend of mine, maybe that's a new milestone.

+### 9th
+> Today I was particularly busy.
+I was preoccupied with finding materials of history contracts all day.
+That's feeling bad expecially when Qiu shuxin didn't want to work with me.